 We're actively seeking to increase the diversity of our attendees, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the larger communities we serve.

 This is an ongoing process.
 We are talking to our program chairs, program committees, and various innovators, experts, and organizations about this goal and about ways they can help us achieve it.
 If you feel that there is more we can do, or if you would like to get involved, please reach out to us at email@example.com.
-That inbox goes to our conference chairs, Alan and Thea, and to our diversity chair, Maelle.
+That inbox goes to our conference chairs, Eric and Esti, and to our diversity chair, Mariatta.

 How we are creating a more diverse experience